Is your business ready to go global? We’re here to help.

 Revolutionizing industries with automation and technology

 At FedEx, we recognize the unmatched power of data insights in driving sustainability across our value chain.
-With our FedEx Dataworks team, we leverage machine learning and predictive tools to monitor time-sensitive shipments and environmental factors proactively.
+With our FedEx Dataworks team, we use machine learning and predictive tools to monitor time-sensitive shipments and environmental factors proactively.

 Responsible logistics is shaping tomorrow's world